friflo/ECS-wiki/docs/systems.md

 This system uses a `foreach (var entity in Query.Entities)` as an alternative to `Query.ForEachEntity((...) => {...})`
 to iterate the query result.

+The example also shows how to set a `Filter` in a system constructor to limit the query result to entities matching this `Filter`.
+See all available filters at the [QueryFilter - API](https://github.com/friflo/Friflo.Engine-docs/blob/main/api/QueryFilter.md).

 ```csharp
 struct Pulsating : ITag { }